 National Council of Women

 The National Council of Women (NCW) was set up in 1896, with suffrage campaigner Kate Sheppard as its first president.
-The NCW aimed to unite women’s organisations, encourage ‘all that makes for the good of humanity’2, and supported the forming of women’s unions, associations and political groups.
-Its membership was small and middle class; many had been teachers.
+The NCW aimed to unite women’s organisations, encouraged ‘all that makes for the good of humanity’,2 and supported the formation of women’s unions, associations and political groups.
+Its membership was small and middle-class; many had been teachers.

 In the 1900s generational change, factionalism, and the ageing or ill health of many of those involved meant that activism dwindled.
-The NCW went into recess in 1906 before re-forming in 1916.
+The NCW went into recess in 1906 but re-formed in 1916.